 never be able to pull with a woman who went to church punctually, understood statistics and had a bad figure.

-Question 5: Lord Byron, for supper would Lady Byron prefer to eat:
+Question 5: For Lord Byron – during supper would Lady Byron prefer to eat:

 Two or more mutton-chops